Female urinal

 A female urinal is a urinal designed for the female anatomy to allow for ease of use by women and girls.
 Different models enable urination in standing, semi-squatting, or squatting postures, but usually without direct bodily contact with the toilet.
 Sitting models also exist, and are designed for body contact with the urinal.

 Unisex urinals are also marketed by various companies, and can be used by both sexes.
-Female and unisex urinals are much less common than male urinals (often assumed by the term urinal).
+Female and unisex urinals are much less common than male urinals.
 Moreover, male urinals are more abundant in men's or boys' public toilets than in the toilets of private homes.

-Danish brand Pollee sells a portable female urinal (similar to porta johns) for public, outdoor events.

 Background

 Advantages compared to toilets for urination

-Urinals for female users could potentially have some of the same advantages as urinals for male users, when compared to toilets (solely with regards to urination):
+Urinals for female users could potentially have some of the same advantages as urinals for male users, when compared to toilets (solely with regard to urination):